CesiumGS/cesium/Documentation/Contributors/BuildGuide/README.md

   - `test-webgl-validation` - Runs all tests with Karma and enables low-level WebGL validation
   - `test-release` - Runs all tests on the minified release version of built Cesium
 - **Deployment scripts**
-  - `deploy-s3` - Deploys the built CesiumJS files, the npm package, and the zip file to Amazon S3.
-This requires having credentials set up for the S3 bucket to which you are deploying
   - `deploy-status` - Sets the deployment statuses in GitHub, for use in CI
   - `deploy-set-version` - Sets the version of `package.json`, for use in CI